-During our stay we explored some of the back streets of Chania and discovered cherished local favorites.
+During our stay, we explored some of the back streets of Chania and discovered cherished local favorites.
 We also indulged in some of our favorite traditional Greek cuisine.
-Here’s a few of our favorites, and where to find them.
+Here are a few of our favorites, and where to find them.

 Traditional Greek Dishes in Crete